galaxyproject/training-material/topics/fair/tutorials/fair-intro/tutorial.md

 - FAIR data needs to be captured and presented in a form that can be used.

-The published FAIR Guiding Principles: Wilkinson, M., Dumontier, M., Aalbersberg, I. et al. The FAIR Guiding Principles for scientific data management and stewardship.
-Sci Data 3, 160018 (2016) [https://doi.org/10.1038/sdata.2016.18](https://doi.org/10.1038/sdata.2016.18).
+The published FAIR Guiding Principles: Wilkinson, M., Dumontier, M., Aalbersberg, I. et al. The FAIR Guiding Principles for scientific data management and stewardship {% cite wilkinson %}.

 ## FAIRification and FAIRness of data
 Making your data FAIR compatible involves adopting the 15 guiding principles listed in Table 1, which is the process known as "FAIRification."
 The degree to which you adhere to these criteria determines how FAIR your data are.
 In other words, FAIRness refers to how FAIR your data is to a certain level and indicates a tacit method of evaluating its compliance.